cgmccurdy/fantasy-basketball-alerts/README.md

 Alerts will generate for:
 - Big games from players on your team
-- Big games for players on current matchup's team
+- Big games from players on matchup's team
+- Big games from available trending players
 - A player on the bench who has a game that day
-- Trending players

 Supported scoring settings: PTS, REB, AST, STL, BLK, TOV, Double Doubles, Triple Doubles.